 The internet says that plums are in season from May to October.
 We usually get plums on the Fresno Fruit Trail – from the same stand as peaches and apricots earlier in the summer.
 We usually don’t get plums until late June/beginning of July.

-Since plums are a little difficult to get just right, I absolutely love cooking with them. mixing them with other flavors and/or heating them to release their great flavor and sweetness are the perfect balance to any unpredictability.
+Since plums are a little difficult to get just right, I absolutely love cooking with them.
+Mixing them with other flavors and/or heating them to release their great flavor and sweetness are the perfect balance to any unpredictability.

 This honey and plum jam (served atop brie crostinis) uses honey rather than granulated sugar to cook the fruit.
 It’s positively delicious.